How to build the stamina of a SuperRugby flanker

-Flanker stamina workouts
+Flanker fitness workouts

-While aerobic fitness is your stamina base, true flanker fitness is best developed by replicating the demands of rugby.
+Aerobic fitness is your stamina base, but true flanker fitness is best developed by replicating the demands of rugby.
 This is the training principle of specificity in action.
 This unbending principle states that, if you want to develop a specific fitness characteristic, you need to train in a very specific way.
 In short, you are fit for what you do.
 If you want to get stronger, you must lift heavy weights, if you want to develop flexibility, you must stretch, and if you want to develop anaerobic stamina, you need to pick up the pace and put yourself into oxygen debt.

 As rugby is a sport of repeated efforts and short rests, that is the format your training should follow too, and that means interval training should become your go-to workout method.

 Here are ELEVEN of our favorite stamina-building workouts that are ideal for flankers.